dlteif/CS585-final-project/README.md

 ![](./doc_images/pipeline.jpg)

 #### Result
-To the left is the original data and to the right is the deblurred.
+To the left is the original data and to the right is the deblurred.We note that GIF's introduce their own artifacts.
 ![output](./deblur_gan/results/recycle_deblur.gif)

+If you'd like to view an mp4 of the results, click [here](https://github.com/dlteif/CS585-final-project/blob/master/deblur_gan/results/recycle_deblur.mp4?raw=true).